December 17, 2024

 Our role

 GHAI and Vital Strategies partnered with a local law firm, Imagine Law, to carry out a legal and regulatory review of the Philippines’ Civil Registration and Vital Statistics system.
-This activity mapped out the legal and regulatory framework of the CRVS system and the organization of the key agencies and actors in that system, in order to identify policy gaps and recommend measures to address them.
+This activity mapped out the legal and regulatory framework of the CRVS system and the organization of the key agencies and actors in that system, to identify policy gaps and recommend measures to address them.

 Results and next steps